 Counter-Espionage (1942)

 Columbia Pictures’ Lone Wolf series, starring Warren Williams as Michael Lanyard, is one of my favorite “B” film series.
 Williams played the debonair jewel thief, who somehow always ends up helping the police solve a series of crimes.
-Counter-Espionage (1942) (affiliate link) begins with Lanyard stealing top secret plans from Sir Stafford Hart’s safe.
+Counter-Espionage (1942) begins with Lanyard stealing top secret plans from Sir Stafford Hart’s safe.

 warren-william